bowst/howst-app/Readme.md

 ```
 Usage: howst [options] [command]

   Commands:

     create <hostname>           Create a new Howst machine
     config <hostname>           Reconfigure an existing Howst machine
-    destroy <hostname>  stops and deletes all traces of the Howst machine
+    remove <hostname>           stops and deletes all traces of the Howst machine
+    list [options]              Lists all known Howst machines
+    remote-password <password>  Sets password for syncing remote databases
     *                           Vagrant passthrough.
 See below.

   Options: